VoteIT/STVPoll/README.rst

     result = poll.calculate()

 This will return a ElectionResult object that contains the result and some useful metadata.
-The elected attribute contains the elected candidates.

-Candidates to the left have higher preference, so:
-['pear', 'orange'] means 'pear' before 'orange' etc.
+Each ballot is a list of candidates in order of preference, so: ['pear', 'orange'] means 'pear' before 'orange' etc.

-The number is how many of that kind of ballot there is.
+Count is the number of ballots with those exact preferences.
+In the above example, 4 people voted for only 'orange', two people voted for 'pear' and then 'orange, and so on.

 .. code-block:: python